 1) Pepperstone – 10/10 Rating – Recommended For High Volume Traders

 Pepperstone is the fastest growing Australian forex broker due to their enhanced MetaTrader 4 (MT4) and cTrader forex trading platforms, Edge trading environment and award winning customer service and customer satisfaction.
 Their active trader program offers minimal spreads and commissions for high volume traders.
 Read more…

 2) easyMarkets – 10/10 Rating – Recommended For New To Forex Traders

 easyMarkets is designed for beginner forex traders with fixed spreads and no commissions making it easy to calculate brokerage costs.
 The broker also offers risk management tools including guaranteed stops, minimum balance protection and Deal Cancellation allowing a trader to exit a trade within 60 minutes of placing the order.
 Read more…

 3) IC Markets – 9.5/10 Rating – Recommended For High Leverage Traders

 IC Markets offers the highest leverage of 500:1 and allows scalping and Expert Advisors automated trading.
 The forex trading platform options are MT4 of MT5 with an additional twelve MetaTrader advanced trading tools to enhance market insights and executions.
-The forex broker has a True ECN account allow for institutional thin spreads.
+The forex broker has a True ECN trading account allow for institutional thin spreads.
 Read more…

 5) CMC Markets – 8/10 Rating

 CMC Markets are an all-in-one broker.
 This means that the rather than just focus on currency markets, CMC offers stockbroking, CFDs, Indices, Commodities and Treasury trading.
 CMC has their own propriety tools allowing for enhanced features unique to the broker.
 They also hold learn to trade seminars and other training.
 Read more…

 6) AxiTrader – 7.5/10 Rating